tkdevops-commit/CentralHub/README.md

 - Date Interval Computation: Calculate date intervals seamlessly.
 - Real-Time Information Recording: Record and access essential information in real-time (pipelline).
 - Workflow Streamlining: Simplify and automate workflows for improved efficiency (pipeline).
 - Calendar binding: Mark calendar days for payment scheduling or other features.
+- API Gateway: manage and secure API requests.
+Handle routing, authentication and middleware tasks. (pipeline)
+- Restful API: HTTP requests to fetch customer information. (pipeline)

+-

 This project is freely available for sharing and use.
 Feel free to use, modify and distribute the source code as needed.